 Direct loans are available to undergraduate students who demonstrate financial need, and can be either subsidized or unsubsidized (more on this below).

 The lender for Direct Loans is the Department of Education.
 These may also be called “Stafford Loans”

 Students who are dependent on their parents or family members can borrow up to $31,000 in Direct student loans (and only $23,000 of this can be in the form of a subsidized loan).
 Independent undergraduates may borrow up to $57,500 in Direct Loans (again, with a limit of $23,000 on subsidized loans).
 Independent graduate students can hold up to $138,500 in Direct Loans (including undergraduate loans), with a limit of $65,500 for subsidized loans.

 The grace period for Direct Loans is 6 months after graduation or 6 months after you stop being a half-time student, at which point you’ll need to begin making payments.
 Direct Loans are eligible for income-based repayment plans and may be forgiven under certain situations.

 PLUS Loans are designed to bridge the gap if your other student loans do not fully cover the cost of your education.
 They typically come with higher interest rates than other kinds of federal student loans, though they are still usually much cheaper than private loans.
 These are technically managed under the same program as the Direct Loan program, but they are a distinct type of student loan.

-PLUS loans can be granted to ether:
+PLUS loans can be granted to either:

-- Graduate students who are enrolled at least half-time at a school participating in the PLUS loan program These are called Direct PLUS Loans.
+- Graduate students who are enrolled at least half-time at a school participating in the PLUS loan program These are called Direct Graduate PLUS Loans.